 - California Baptist University graduates

-- Students with an interest in serving in the Inland Empire and shortages areas in California
+- Students with an interest in serving in the Inland Empire and shortage areas in California

 - US citizens and legal permanent residents

 - Applicants with a history of volunteer community service

 - Applicants with an interest in global health engagement (providing service to medically disadvantaged populations)

 - Applicants with PA/MD/DO shadowing experience

 How do I apply to the program?